18 indicted in alleged 2020 fake Arizona elector scheme tied to Trump, AG announces

 Attorney George Terwilliger, who represents Meadows, told The Associated Press that, while he hadn't seen the indictment, naming Meadows would be "a blatantly political and politicized accusation and will be contested and defeated."

-Ted Goodman, a political advisor to Giuliani, told the AP the indictment shows, "the continued weaponization of our justice system."
+Ted Goodman, a political adviser to Giuliani, told the AP the indictment shows "the continued weaponization of our justice system."

 The Arizona Republican Party called the indictments a "blatant and unprecedented abuse of prosecutorial power" and said it "condemns these actions in the strongest terms."